Hector E. Pagan: Military career

 (Airborne).
 From 1994 to 1995, he served in the U.S. Army Special Operations Command as the chief, officer management, office of the deputy chief of staff for personnel.
 He returned to the 7th SF Group (Airborne) in 1995, where he served as group operations officer, executive officer and deputy commander.
-From 1998 to 2000, Pagan commanded the 2nd Battalion, 1st SF Group (Airborne) at Fort Lewis, Washington.
+From 1998 to 2000, Pagan commanded the 2nd Battalion, 1st Special Forces Group (Airborne) at Fort Lewis, Washington.
 After his tour with the 1st SF Group, he was assigned to the Special Operations Command South, Naval Station Roosevelt Roads, Puerto Rico, where he served as the director of operations, J3, from 2000 to 2002.
 Here he earned the Navy Meritorious Unit Commendation.

-Upon completion of the U.S. Army War College in 2003, Pagan took command of the 5th SF Group (Airborne) in Baghdad, Iraq, Operation Iraqi Freedom.
+Upon completion of the U.S. Army War College in 2003, Pagan took command of the 5th Special Forces Group (Airborne) in Baghdad, Iraq, Operation Iraqi Freedom.
 He led the 5th SF Group (Airborne) in combat as the commander of the Combined Joint Special Operations Task Force in the Arabian Peninsula for two combat tours in 2003 and 2004.